twestner/devhelper/README.md

 **labels:** add your labels separated by pipe, the order of your languages can be defined in extension-configuration

-tested with some extensions, created by the extension builder.
+tested with some extensions, mainly created by the extension builder.

 ### Command addlabel